Mike Babcock: College, juniors, and minors (1988–2002)

+Red Deer College

 In 1988, Babcock was appointed head coach at Red Deer College in Alberta.
 He spent three seasons at the school, winning the provincial collegiate championship and earning coach-of-the-year honours in 1989.

 Moose Jaw (WHL)

 Babcock moved to the Western Hockey League (WHL) in 1991, where he guided the Moose Jaw Warriors for a two-year term.
 Babcock was fired by the team in 1993 after missing the playoffs and nearly left coaching when he accepted a job in business consulting; however, he was then offered the head coaching position at the University of Lethbridge, and decided to accept.

 University of Lethbridge (CIS)

 Babcock coached the struggling Lethbridge Pronghorns and helped turn the program around.
 He earned Canada West coach-of-the-year honours in 1993–94 after guiding Lethbridge to their first-ever appearance in post-season play with a 34–11–3 overall mark and a national CIS Cup title after defeating the Guelph Gryphons 5–2 in the championship final.